-The Wednesday after our interview marks exactly 50 years since the death of Martin Luther King.
+The Wednesday after our interview marks the death of Martin Luther King.
 Jackson’s life had been curiously intertwined with that of the civil rights leader.
 “I was an usher at the funeral, because he was a Morehouse alumni,” Jackson tells me.

 In 2011, Jackson played MLK on stage in The Mountaintop, an account of the doctor’s last night on Earth.
 There is an activist, near-radical spirit in everything Jackson has done within that coincidental story arc.
 And it’s one that has been re-stoked in the past few months.

 “I have passed through so many significant changes in this country,” Jackson explains.
 “I grew up in an American apartheid.
 But there’s a new temperature of fear in this country.
 When I was at college we were ready for the uprising.
 To us, the flavour was that violence is as American as apple pie and that change does not come peacefully.

 “But now, young people are truly afraid for their future, mainly because they’re being put in a place that they can’t navigate and survive in.
 It’s a whole new atmosphere that we never had during our revolution.
 These kids have a fear of being at school and somebody coming in now with a big automatic weapon.
 The gun debate is a truly American problem.
 Nobody wants to get hurt, but everybody wants to get angry.”